May 14 - 17

 The decision belongs to the buyer.
 We want used books, but not abused books.
 We reserve the right to refuse the purchase of damaged books or those that will not likely sell again to students.
 Books with water damage, pages ripped out, or workbooks with answers written in will most likely not be bought back.back to top

 Yes.
 Study guides and workbooks must have fewer than 5 pages written on.
 Books must be complete with no pages missing.
-Spiral bound guides and manuals that are difficult to determine if the book is complete will not be bought in the buyback.
+Spiral bound guides and manuals that are difficult to determine if the book is complete will not be bought back.
 Some CDs may be included in your book as part of the book or sold separately.
 If you have a CD to accompany the book it usually will bring a better price then a book with a missing CD.
-If you purchased a book as a package be sure to bring all pieces together.back to top
+If you purchased a book as a package, be sure to bring all pieces together.back to top

 No, not usually.back to top

-Some reasons for this can be due to late adoptions by professors or a change in the book's edition.
+There are a few reasons we may be unable to buy a book back, such as a change in the book's edition.
 Also, it may be that a professor is not teaching the same course or the course is not going to be offered the next semester.
 Only books that are certain to be used again make it back on our list.
 Ask your instructor to adopt early and adopt the same books to help increase the number and value of used textbooks.back to top

-The Buyback price of the books are determined by whether an instructor has ordered the book for the upcoming semester and how many copies of the book we already have in stock.
-When we have an order from the faculty, we give 50% of the new price for the book.
-When we do not have an order for the next semester then the price of the book is then determined by current used book national market value in accordance to demand.back to top
+The Buyback price of a book is determined by whether an instructor has ordered the book for the upcoming semester and how many copies of the book we already have in stock.
+When we have an order from the faculty, we give sellers 50% of the new price for the book.
+When we do not have an order for the next semester, the price of the book is determined by the current used book national market value in accordance to demand.back to top

 The main factor of the resale value is based upon demand for the book.
 The condition of the book is also a variable to be considered.back to top

-Once the Bookstore's quota has been reached for next semester's classes, the wholesaler pays accordingly to their projected market value nation-wide demand.
+Once the Bookstore's quota has been reached for next semester's classes, the wholesaler pays accordingly to their projected market value based on nation-wide demand.